wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 == Upgrade Notice ==

 = 1.5.3 =
+* Have an inSite? now it's easier to edit it.
+Update Now.

+= 1.5.3 =
 * inSite is faster than ever.
 Update to have a faster loading time.